shuibing9420/shuibing9420.github.io/_news/announcement_bmstore.md

 related_posts: false
 ---

-Our paper "BM-Store: A Transparent and High-performance Local Storage Architecture for Bare-metal Clouds Enabling Large-scale Deployment" has been accepted by HPCA 2023.
+Our paper "BM-Store: A Transparent and High-performance Local Storage Architecture for Bare-metal Clouds Enabling Large-scale Deployment" is accepted by HPCA 2023.